ALD-52: Use and effects

 ALD-52 was long thought to be a readily converted prodrug of LSD.
 However, this was not empirically confirmed until formal studies were finally done in the 2010s and 2020s.

 ALD-52 was clinically studied and found to produce psychedelic effects similar to those of LSD itself and to closely match the time–course of LSD in terms of onset and duration.
 However, in one study, it was claimed that ALD-52 seemed to modify cognition and body image to a greater extent than LSD.
 Both LSD and ALD-52 were reported to be active at doses of 0.5 to 1 μg/kg orally (35–70 μg for a 70-kg person).
 Other sources found that ALD-52 was 91% as potent as LSD (with LSD notably having 88% of the molecular weight of ALD-52) or that the two drugs were equipotent.

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin briefly discusses ALD-52, giving a dose range of 50 to 175 μg orally and no onset or duration mentioned.
 In other publications however, he gave a dose range of 100 to 200 μg orally.
 A few different individual accounts of the effects of ALD-52 were described by Shulgin.
 One account found that there was less visual distortion than with LSD, that there was seemingly less anxiety than with LSD, and that it was somewhat less potent than LSD.
 Another claimed that it was more effective than LSD in increasing blood pressure.
 One account could not tell ALD-52 and LSD apart.
-Per Shulgin, if ALD-52 is a readily converted prodrug of LSD, then they should be equivalent in all regards (aside from a slight difference potency).
+Per Shulgin, if ALD-52 is a readily converted prodrug of LSD, then they should be equivalent in all regards (aside from a slight difference in potency).